Some of the more popular club drugs include MDMA, GHB, Rohypnol, ketamine, methamphetamine, and LSD.

 Slang or Street Names: Speed, Ice, Chalk, Meth, Crystal, Crank, Fire, Glass

 Methamphetamine is a toxic, addictive stimulant that affects many areas of the central nervous system.
 The drug is often made in clandestine laboratories from relatively inexpensive over-the-counter ingredients.
-It is being used by diverse groups, including young adults who attend raves, in many regions of the country.
+It is being used by a diverse range of groups, including young adults who attend raves, in many regions of the country.

 Available in many forms, methamphetamine can be smoked, snorted, injected, or orally ingested.